 39 E. Colfax St.

 If you have recently attended any public events in downtown Palatine, these are most likely the apparatus you have seen standing by or driving through the center of town.
 Tower and Squad 85 are definitely 2 of the most unique apparatus utilized by the fire department.
-Tower 85, with its massive 95 foot aerial ladder, has a basket on the ladder’s tip making accessing difficult areas a breeze.
+Tower 85, with its massive 100 foot aerial ladder, has a basket on the ladder’s tip making accessing difficult areas a breeze.
 Each firefighter working on this vehicle has received special training to handle these situations and properly operate this fire truck.
 Squad 85, its partner at station 85, is the fire departments “toolbox.”
 Carrying a variety of equipment for all facets of emergency fire, EMS, and rescue situations, the squad responds on calls all over the Village of Palatine.
-It also has a built in SCBA air cascade system, which can fill the empty bottles of firefighters while on the scene of an incident if needed.
+Both of these units also have a built in SCBA air cascade system, which can fill the empty air bottles of firefighters while on the scene of an incident if needed.

 Formerly referred to as Station 18, Station 85 is the oldest fire station in Palatine, and is currently the fire department administrative and headquarters station.
 The shift commander is stationed here 24 hours a day and responds in Battalion 8 from this station to all major incidents in Palatine.